Newcastle Corporation Transport No. 102

 This idea evidently appealed to Newcastle Corporation, which ordered from Hurst Nelson of Motherwell in 1901 thirty single-deck open-sided tramcar bodies with clerestory roofs that could be placed in summer on the bogie trucks of some of their saloon single deckers.
 The original design of these bodies – known on the Continent as ‘jardinière’ – consisted of normal end platforms and centre gangways, but very low side panels that were equipped with roller shutters for use in bad weather.

-Unfortunately, the bodies were delivered in the late summer and autumn of 1902, which was too late for them to be used that year and, while waiting for the next summer season to arrive, the transport committee appear to have had a change of heart that was no doubt prompted in part by local climatic considerations.
-Accordingly, they decided to rebuild the ‘spare’ bodies as open-topped double deck bogie cars that would not only be better suited to Newcastle’s unpredictable weather but also offered much higher occupancy levels.
+Unfortunately, the bodies were delivered in the late summer and autumn of 1902.
+This was too late for them to be used that year and, while waiting for the next summer season to arrive, the transport committee appear to have had a change of heart that was no doubt prompted in part by local climatic considerations.
+Accordingly, they decided to rebuild the ‘spare’ bodies as open-topped double deck bogie cars.
+These would not only be better suited to Newcastle’s unpredictable weather, at least for lower deck passengers. but also offered much higher occupancy levels.

 Once the Tramway Museum Society had finally acquired its own premises, the process of restoration could finally begin, but because of space constraints at Crich much of the work was done at the Byker depot in Newcastle between 1967 and 1970, when the car was moved to the museum’s off-site storage facility for completion of its restoration.